Coast Guard Goal 2030

 Coast Guard Goal 2030 is a planned modernization program for the Bangladesh Coast Guard.
 The goal includes increasing manpower, purchasing more ships, hovercraft, helicopters, UAVs, maritime patrol aircraft and adding new generation surveillance technologies.
-The vision of the goal is for the Bangladesh Coast Guard to be a technologically advanced two-dimensional force that is capable of protecting the coastal area of Bangladesh well.
+The vision of the goal is for the Bangladesh Coast Guard to be a technologically advanced two-dimensional force that is capable of effectively protecting the coastal area of Bangladesh.
 Additionally, it will assist the Bangladesh Navy in case of any national emergency.

 Plans and developments

-The total development plans under the Coast Guard Goal 2030 has been divided into three phases: the short term from 2015 to 2020, the medium term from 2021 to 2025 and the long term from 2026 to 2030.
+The total development plans under the Coast Guard Goal 2030 have been divided into three phases: short term from 2015 to 2020, medium term from 2021 to 2025 and long term from 2026 to 2030.

 Short term (2015–2020)

 As per the short-term plan, the manpower of the force will be increased from 3,305 to 6,197.
 The organization of the force will be updated.
 Currently coast guard runs under three zonal headquarters.
 The coast guard will have three branches, six directorates, three regional headquarters and two more zonal headquarters within 2020.
 Four composite stations and one hospital will also be set up within this period.